arvind-handa123/DemoApp/README.md

 * /recharge/wallet - a POST request that will accept an Authorization header (with the token value output from /login),  input parameter  content representing amount to be added, with currency and other optional detail like coupan code, remark etc.

-# Technology stack

-* Used Java and related framework (JPA,Spring,Hibernate,Spring Rest etc) and postgres for the database.
-* Used Memcache for caching frequently used data, Application build using Tomcat server, However any other server can also be used.

-the backend will run as a standalone java process.

 # Tutorial

+### Technology Used

++ Used Java and related framework (JPA,Spring,Hibernate,Spring Rest etc) and postgres for the database.
++ Used Memcache for caching frequently used data, Application build using Tomcat server, However any other server can also be used.
++ Databse is configurable, just add maven dependency of db in pom and db configuration in persistence.properties file, you are ready to go.
++ The backend will run as a standalone java process.

 * Setting Database Configuration
   + Create a db in postgres, and enter the db details like userName, password and db name in persistence.properties file as shown below